Top Menu

 The mudroom project is coming along nicely.
-Last week I left you with that picture you see below after showing you the plan I had for this corner of the garage...
+Last week, I left you with the picture below after showing you the plan for this corner of the garage...
 Our mudroom. :)

 You can check that post right HERE.